jmuehlig/perf-cpp/docs/counters.md

-# Built-in and hardware-specific performance counters
+# Built-in and Hardware-specific Performance Counters

-Each CPU generation comes equipped with its own set of performance counters.
+Each CPU generation comes equipped with its own set of performance events.
-If you're looking to measure your code's performance across various machines, you might need to incorporate different counters.
+If you're looking to measure your code's performance across various machines, you might need to incorporate different events.
-The `perf::CounterDefinition` class facilitates the addition and access of diverse counters to accommodate this need.
+The `perf::CounterDefinition` class facilitates the addition and access of diverse events to accommodate this need.

-&rarr; This library also ships a script to read all hardware-specific counters, see [**How to get _raw_ counter codes?**](#how-to-get-raw-counter-codes) below.
+&rarr; This library also ships a script to read all hardware-specific events, see [**How to get _raw_ counter codes?**](#how-to-get-raw-counter-codes) below.

+To get an idea of existing events on Intel hardware, you can also see [the perfmon website](https://perfmon-events.intel.com/).

 ---
 ## Table of Contents